Romania

 Bucharest In Your Pocket

-Bucharest isn't the easiest city to get to know - give yourself a head start with In Your Pocket's regularly updated guide to the Romanian capital.
+Bucharest isn't the easiest city to get to know - give yourself a head start by downloading In Your Pocket's regularly updated guide to the Romanian capital, and add their guide to Braşov while you're at it.

 More about this book: